High-value, fragile and perishable items

-United will allow a customer to purchase a seat for a musical instrument that is too fragile or bulky to be handled as checked baggage.
+We allow travelers to buy a seat for a musical instrument that’s too fragile or bulky to handle as a checked bag.

-See our Cabin-seat Baggage page for more information on purchasing a seat for a fragile or bulky item.
+Visit our cabin-seat bag page for more information about buying a seat for a fragile or bulky item.

-- Seafood will be accepted only if it is wrapped in a sealed protective material and packed in a leak-proof container.
+We’ll accept seafood as checked bags if it’s wrapped in a sealed protective material and packed in a leak-proof container.

-Seafood will not be accepted if packed in wet ice or if packed in a Styrofoam container.
+We can’t accept seafood if it’s packed in wet ice or in a Styrofoam container.

-United Airlines will accept one jerry can containing up to 10 liters (2.64 gallons) of Zamzam water as checked baggage at no extra charge.
+We’ll accept one jerry can containing up to 10 liters (2.64 gallons) of Zamzam water as a checked bag at no extra charge.

-Jerry cans containing Zamzam water are not permitted as carry-on or in cabin baggage.
+We can’t accept jerry cans containing Zamzam water as carry-on or in-cabin bags.

 If you check more than one jerry can, extra bag charges will apply to the additional jerry cans.